DMVis/DMVis/documentation/visualisations/ScatterplotMatrix.md

 - Default: `'full'`
 - Options: `'full'`,`'top'`, `'bottom'`

-Whether to draw the entire visualisation, or only the top, or only the bottom half.
+Whether to draw the entire visualisation, only the top, or only the bottom half.

 ### marginLeft